anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Expert reviewers are to use the following criteria for extensions defined in this document, [@!RFC7480], [@!RFC9082], and [@!RFC9083].
-The following is a summary checklist:
+The following is a non-exhaustive checklist:

 1. Does the extension define an extension identifier following the naming conventions described in (#syntax) and (#camel_casing)?